North Korea

-According to Article 1 of the state constitution, North Korea is an "independent socialist state".
-It holds elections, though they have been described by independent observers as sham elections, as North Korea is a totalitarian dictatorship with a comprehensive cult of personality around the Kim family.
-The Workers' Party of Korea is the ruling party of North Korea and leads the Democratic Front for the Reunification of Korea, the sole legal political movement in the country.
+North Korea is a totalitarian dictatorship with a comprehensive cult of personality around the Kim family.
+Amnesty International considers the country to have the worst human rights record in the world.
+Officially, North Korea is a communist state that self-designates as an "independent socialist state" which holds democratic elections; however, outside observers have described the elections as unfair, uncompetitive, and pre-determined.
+The Workers' Party of Korea (WPK) is the sole ruling party of North Korea.
 According to Article 3 of the constitution, Kimilsungism–Kimjongilism is the official ideology of North Korea.
 The means of production are owned by the state through state-run enterprises and collectivized farms.
 Most services—such as healthcare, education, housing, and food production—are subsidized or state-funded.